Smoove & Turrell

 Smoove & Turrell are a British group hailing from Gateshead in the North East of England.
 They play a style of music they describe as "Northern Funk" - a contemporary fusion of funk, soul, northern soul, hip-hop and electronica.

 The band is composed of Jonathan Scott Watson (known as Smoove) and singer / songwriter John Turrell.
 The studio and touring band also includes founder member Mike Porter (Keyboards), Lloyd Wright (Guitar), Neil Harland (Bass) and Oscar Cassidy (Drums).
 Previous members include Athol Cassidy (Guitar), Andy Champion (Bass), Lloyd Croft (Drums), Dave Wilde (Sax) and Tim McVicar (Bass).

-They have released six studio albums: Antique Soul (Jalapeno Records, 2009), Eccentric Audio (Jalapeno Records, 2011), Broken Toys (Jalapeno Records, 2014), Crown Posada (Jalapeno Records, 2016), Mount Pleasant (Jalapeno Records, 2018) and Stratos Bleu (Jalapeno Records, 2020).
+They have released seven studio albums: Antique Soul (Jalapeno Records, 2009), Eccentric Audio (Jalapeno Records, 2011), Broken Toys (Jalapeno Records, 2014), Crown Posada (Jalapeno Records, 2016), Mount Pleasant (Jalapeno Records, 2018), Stratos Bleu (Jalapeno Records, 2020) and Red Ellen (Jalapeno Records, 2023).

 History

 The story of Smoove & Turrell began in the post millennium North East of England with a group of working class lads and a shared passion for soul.
 Smoove had met keyboardist Mike Porter through the local music scene in Newcastle and recruited him for his ‘Smoove Live’ project for the label Acid Jazz.
 Around Mike’s house one day they overheard a neighbour singing sublime melodies in his garage with friends which turned out to be none other than a young John Turrell practising in a band called ‘The Stevies’.
 After a couple of further sessions ‘scouting’ him they finally knocked on the door and had a chat and hit it off straight away.

 A man of many facets, John Turrell was a skilled carpenter, working and teaching the trade to apprentices at a local college as well as his musical endeavours.
 After the trio performed several gigs together with various other guest musicians it was agreed they would create some new material and so they started to write and arrange a clutch of tracks that Smoove would record and produce.

 The first Smoove & Turrell release was a limited edition 7" single called "I Can't Give You Up", issued in 2007 on German record label Club Tikka as a double A-side shared with "Curry Rice (Instrumental)" by Torpedo Boyz.
 It was recorded at Mike Porter’s house as his Hammond Organ, which features prominently on the track, was immovably wedged in his utility room!
 It gained underground popularity, particularly on Mod and Northern Soul forums and all 500 pressings of the record sold out.
 The resultant lack of supply started a notable bidding war for one copies on auction site eBay - one of which sold for £166.
 Upon completing the recording of their first album, the band's Live agent sent a copy to Jalapeno Records, who offered the band a deal within an hour of listening to it.